guidefari/here_hugo/content/resource/Tiago-Forte.md

 title: "Tiago Forte"
 date: 2021-12-10T18:32:43+02:00
 description: This man has well put together resources on the why & how of a second brain.
-tldr: bits I've found useful from Tiago.
+tldr: bits about building a second brain I've found useful from Tiago.
 tags: [second-brain]
 ---